Mac Freezing after Tahoe Update? Try These 5 Fixes

-So how to unfreeze a MacBook and what to do when your MacBook freezes?
+So, how do you unfreeze a MacBook, and what should you do when it freezes?

-In this post, we help you figure out why your MacBook is frozen first, and then we provide you with 5 practical ways to solve these problems.
-Finally, we give you some suggestions on preventing your MacBook not responding again.
+In this post, we first explain why your MacBook may be frozen, then provide 5 practical ways to resolve the issue.
+Finally, we share some suggestions to prevent your MacBook from becoming unresponsive in the future.

 - Malware